VictoriiaShtyreva/FullstackOpenUniversity/part0/exercise0.4.md

-## The diagram was made as a GitHub Markdown-file using the Mermaid-syntax:
+## Here's a sequence diagram using Mermaid syntax depicting the scenario where the user creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes

 ```mermaid
 sequenceDiagram